xpdavid/EusoffDP/README.md

   *  Email Address
   *  Mailing Address
   *  Modes of Ticket Collection: from friends / mailing
+	  *  Additional charge for registered mail
-  *  Purchase of flower(s) for Charity: Amount
+  *  Purchase of flower(s) for Charity:
+	  *  Type
+	  *  Amount
+	  *  Colour Preference
+	  *  Special Requests for Bouquets
+	  *  Collection method
+		  *  Backstage distribution by our committee members
+		  *  Self-collection at front-of-house on show day, 6:15 - 7:30

 ###Checkout Page
-* Display information prompting users to transfer payment to designated bank account (to be confirmed)
+* Display information prompting users to transfer payment to designated bank account upon email confirmation (to be confirmed)

 ###Gallery
 * Change background

-###Index Page
-* Modify the spin of menu buttons

 ###Synopsis Page
 * Modify the layout into one column